 Most teams will consist of six individuals, comprised of two Ugandan interns and four international interns.
-Each intern team is headed by one international “Project and Administration Leader,” and one Ugandan “Project and Implementation Leader.”
+Each intern team is headed by one international and one Ugandan team leader.
 International and Ugandan team leaders are responsible for coordinating a team of interdisciplinary, international volunteers to collaborate with government and NGO officials to conduct public health programs in the village they live in.
 Team leaders will be selected by the Internships Coordinator based upon their demonstrated interest and experience in leadership positions.
 Interns who are selected as team leaders will be notified approximately two weeks after they are accepted into the program.
 All interns are expected to participate in the planning, implementation, and monitoring and evaluation of activities throughout the duration of the internship.

-Can I use the internship as a practicum for my masters?
+Can I use the internship as a practicum to meet my university requirements?

 Program participants in the past have used this opportunity as a practicum for a master’s in public health degree, a summer course with credit for both undergraduate and graduate level schooling, and an internship for pharmacy school.
 The staff at Uganda Village Project would like all participants to obtain course credit for this experience, which will certainly be highly educational.
 We would be happy to assist with any paperwork or other necessary items to help you to apply for credit or for travel grants with your institution.

 Can I take an online course during the internship?